Why Is My Car Engine Sputtering? Here’s The Fix

 If your car’s engine won’t stop sputtering, the issue probably lies with the fuel system or MAF sensor.

-The sputtering sensation is a sudden change in power produced by the engine.
+The sputtering sensation is an abrupt change in power produced by the engine.
 It feels like it’s lurching because it’s generating a lot of energy and then not much.
 This cycle repeats.

-That’s the reason why the fuel system is highly likely to be the reason.
-The air intake system has limited space for such extreme changes.
+That’s the reason why the fuel system is exceptionally likely to be the cause.
+The air intake system has limited space for such significant changes.

-That being said, it never hurts to analyze the following:
+That being said, it never hurts to examine the following:

 • Throttle body and plate